-Ferrochel (ferrous bisglycinate chelate) is a highly bioavailable form of iron that is well tolerated, non-reactive (electrically neutral), safe (GRAS), Kosher, and Halal.
-Studies have shown Ferrochel to be superior to ferrous sulfate in preventing anemia during pregnancy, and much better tolerated (non-constipating, lower overall gastric side effects).
+Ferrochel® (ferrous bisglycinate chelate) is a highly bioavailable form of iron that is well tolerated, non-reactive (electrically neutral), safe (GRAS), Kosher, and Halal.
+Studies have shown Ferrochel® to be superior to ferrous sulfate in preventing anemia during pregnancy and much better tolerated (non-constipating, lower overall gastric side effects).

 Prenatal vitamin/mineral supplements are routinely prescribed or selected to be taken over the course of a pregnancy.
-During pregnancy, a woman’s need for additional micronutrients are increased due to the increased metabolic needs of the woman, as well as the need to supply nutrition to the fetus for healthy development.
+During pregnancy, a woman’s need for additional micronutrients is increased due to the increased metabolic needs of the woman, as well as the need to supply nutrition to the fetus for healthy development.
 In view of this, the National Academy of Science has made the following recommendation concerning the contents of prenatal supplements.

 “ The U.S. National Academy of Science recommends a vitamin and mineral supplement that contains the following: 30 mg iron 15 mg zinc 2 mg copper 250 mg calcium (600 mg for women younger than age 25 and for those whose daily intake of calcium is less than 600 mg) 2 mg vitamin B6 3 mg folate 5 micrograms vitamin D (10 micrograms for women who do not drink vitamin D-fortified milk, have minimal exposure to sunlight, or are vegan) 2 micrograms of vitamin B12 for women who are vegan .”

 Iron, calcium, and folic acid are the main micronutrients that need intake adjustments during pregnancy.
 The normal RDA for iron in adult women is 18mg per day, and in pregnancy, the RDA is increased to 27mg per day.
 In the first part of this newsletter, we will be discussing the importance of iron intake during pregnancy, as well as its need for the development of the newborn.
 Iron, of course, is essential for the making of hemoglobin, which is the portion of the red blood cell that delivers oxygen throughout the body.
 Iron has a role in multiple enzyme systems, and is needed to maintain a strong immune system.
 These roles for iron are continued during pregnancy.
 During pregnancy, the need for iron is greatly increased.
 Here are some reasons why.
 During the course of pregnancy, the amount of blood in a woman increases until it is about 50% greater than prior to pregnancy.
 This increase in blood will mean that the woman will require more iron to maintain adequate hemoglobin concentrations.
 Extra iron is needed for the proper development of the fetus and the placenta.
-This is especially true in the second and third trimester.
+This is especially true in the second and third trimesters.
 Iron deficiency anemia has some inherent dangers.
 It is associated with preterm delivery, low birth weight, and infant mortality.
 Iron deficiency during pregnancy will impair the brain and neurologic development, as well as the overall growth of the fetus.

 Problems Associated with Iron Supplementation

 According to WebMD’s online listing, most oral iron forms are associated with side effects.
-These side effects include stomach upset and pain, constipation or diarrhea, nausea and vomiting.
+These side effects include stomach upset and pain, constipation or diarrhea, nausea, and vomiting.
 Taking the iron supplement with food can reduce some of these side effects; however, this has been shown to reduce the absorption of most iron forms.
 Iron should be taken on an empty stomach for maximum absorption.
 These side effects are real problems during pregnancy.
 Pregnancy is often, in itself, associated with morning sickness – nausea and vomiting – as well as constipation.
 Many iron forms, including the most commonly used form, ferrous sulfate, are known to cause these gastric side effects.
 These gastric side effects due to iron in prenatal supplements are a leading contributor to a lack of compliance.
 Non-compliance can lead to iron deficiency during pregnancy and result in all the complications that can arise.
 If an iron form is included in a prenatal supplement that is free from these side effects and is highly absorbed, the chance for compliance is greatly improved.

 Ferrochel® is a Solution

 Ferrochel® (ferrous bisglycinate chelate) has been the subject of 80+ published articles, and about 70 clinical studies.
 Ferrochel® has been clinically shown to have superior bioavailability to commonly used iron salt forms, such as ferrous sulfate.
-It has also been shown to be a better-tolerated form of iron than the salt forms.
+It has also been shown to be a better-tolerated form of iron than salt forms.

 Milman, N., J. Perinat.
 Med., 2014 Mar; 42(2): 197-206